Andean hairy armadillo

 The Andean hairy armadillo (Chaetophractus nationi) is an armadillo found mainly in Bolivia, in the region of the Puna; the departments of Oruro, La Paz, and Cochabamba (Gardner, 1993).
 Nowark (1991) describes it as distributed in Bolivia and northern Chile.
 A recent publication of Pacheco (1995) also locates the species in the Puno Region of Peru.
 This species is also thought to be present in northern Argentina.
 However, this location may actually only contain a population of C. vellerosus.

 Physical description

 The Andean hairy armadillo averages a tail length of three to seven inches and a body length of eight to sixteen inches.
 This armadillo is found to have eighteen dorsal bands, in which eight are considered movable.
-The Andean hairy armadillo gets its name genuinely because this armadillo has hair covering all of its ventral side and its legs as well.
+The Andean hairy armadillo gets its name because this armadillo has hair covering all of its ventral side and its legs as well.
 This species comes in a variety of colors ranging from light brown to yellow/beige.
 Their teeth are unique because they are continuously growing and do not contain enamel.
 Their average weight tends to be four and a half to five pounds.
 They maintain an internal temperature and use limb countercurrent exchange as well.